Looking for ways to use up fresh blueberries?

 The following few ways are some simple recipes you can make and can with blueberries.
 You want your blueberries to stay fresh but these are also fine ideas when you’re stuck on what to do with blueberries about to go bad.

 For safe, quality canning recipes, I use my trusty Ball Blue Book.
-Go ahead and purchase the latest one here.
+Go ahead and check out the latest one here.

 Now, for the jam…